ground-creative/easy-mcp-python/README.md

 # Easy MCP Python

-A simple python mvc framework to work with mcp servers.<br>
+A simple python framework to work with mcp servers.<br>
 The framework uses a fastapi application to create services.

 ## Applications